Load Balancers in System Design

 • Between clients and frontend web servers: This is often the first point of contact between the client and the system.
 So load balancer receives incoming requests from clients and distributes them across frontend web servers.

-• Between frontend web servers and backend application servers: In a system with multiple frontend web servers, load balancer can be used to distribute incoming requests from the web servers to the backend application servers.
+• Between frontend web servers and backend application servers: In a system with multiple frontend web servers, a load balancer can be used to distribute incoming requests from the web servers to the backend application servers.

 • Between backend application servers and cache servers: Load balancers can be used to distribute requests from the application servers to cache servers, which store frequently accessed data in memory to reduce response times.